strichliste-rs/strichliste-rs/README.md

 # THIS PROJECT HAS MOVED OFF OF GITHUB

 This project now lives at https://code.ole.blue/strichliste-rs/strichliste-rs due to github's stupid runner pricing changes.
-If you are interested in helping developement email info@strichliste.rs, so we can set up an account for you.
+Just log in with your GitHub account over there.

 # General information